Léonie Guyer

 The three marble works and three works on paper are orchestrated across the primary walls of the gallery.
 The one referenced in the exhibition’s title introduces a new site-based painting nestled in between the gallery’s folding security gate and exterior window.
 Informed by the architecture, history, and social structures of the space, the site-based painting will ideally accompany that wall until its opportunity to confound archaeologists excavating the remains of San Francisco.

-Three and Three and One incorporates key throughlines of Guyer’s approach to form and material; their alchemy presents a negation to be fully deciphered.
+Three and three and one incorporates key throughlines of Guyer’s approach to form and material; their alchemy presents a negation to be fully deciphered.
 Joining a tradition of objects born from civilization lost, rendering their full comprehension impossible.
 Instead of a didactic method of knowing one must relinquish their desire to over analyze and engage with unknowing.

 follow us on social media for updates.